 Ask children and adult or youth helpers and leaders to form a circle again around the bowl of animal feed.
-If your group is larger than 20, have kids gather into their Pods.
 Pass out one animal card to each child.
-Ask your group(s) to take a few deep breaths, hold the photos of animals given them, and think about what they saw, heard or experienced during their time today.
+Ask your group to take a few deep breaths, hold the photos of animals given them, and think about what they saw, heard or experienced during their time today.
+Ask the class:

-Going around the circle so that each person (children and helpers or leaders) has a turn to answer these questions:

 What did you learn during our time together?
 Do you think about anything differently now?
 What might change in your life as a result of this time together?
 How will you share the gift of abundant life this week?

-Prayer:
+Songs may be sung here.
+If you have older children, the Litany of Thanks may be used here (Available as a separate download)